sochoa/python-config-snacks/README.md

 Used for rendering placeholders that exist in strings within things that behave like dictionaries.

+The primary use-case of this module is to use either file-based or env-based.
+This helps developers to drive values in configuration trees (yaml, json, etc) that behave like dictionaries based on environment variable values or file contents of known files that contain values (e.g. /etc/region or some such).

 ## Assertions

 Used for making sure that values are what you expect them to be.